 As I mentioned in the last section, the use of power meters isn’t a requirement either.
 While it can help in terms of get a more accurate power reading, you don’t necessarily need one to get consistent training results.
 With the virtual power features of many training programs, all you need are some speed and cadence sensors.
 Power then is calculated based on your wheel speed and how fast you’re pedaling.
 After all, how do you think those stationary bikes do it?

-As I mentioned in my previous post on wheel-on smart trainers, knowing what your goals are with your cycling is the best place to start.
+As I mentioned in my previous post on my initial experience with wheel-on smart trainers, knowing what your goals are with your cycling is the best place to start.
 If you’re goals are simple and you don’t intend to compete (real world and/or virtual) then a simple fluid trainer might work just as well as one of the more expensive smart trainers.
 But keep in mind that it will only work if your power readings are consistent.
 A quality fluid trainer that delivers consistent resistance is the only real requirement.
 Match that up with some speed and cadence sensors (power meter is optional) and you’re set!

 Now get busy training!